Alphabetic Table of Runs

 kayaks 200 - 800 cfs, as estimated at take-out flow information not available

-Feather River Middle Fork Sloat Run Sloat to Nelson Point (Franklin and Devils Canyons) class II-III, not floatable when too low 6.5 miles,
+Feather River Middle Fork Upper Runs Highway 89 to Nelson Point campground class II-III (one IV-) not floatable when too low 10.5 and 8.5 miles,

-Feather River Middle Fork Wild & Scenic Nelson Point to Milsap Bar (Franklin and Devils Canyons) class V with one long portage, harder above 1500 cfs 32.5 miles,
+Feather River Middle Fork Wild & Scenic Nelson Point to Milsap Bar (Franklin and Devil Canyons) class V with one long portage, harder above 1500 cfs 32.5 miles,

 3 days